 A personal support network is made up of individuals who will check with you in an emergency to ensure you are alright, and give you assistance, if needed.
 A support network may include family, friends, staff, neighbors or co-workers.
 It’s best to have more than one person in your support network at every location where you spend significant amounts of time.
 Identify a minimum of three people at each location where you regularly spend a significant part of your week: job, home, school, volunteer site, etc.

 If you rely on staff to assist you with personal care, they may not be available after a disaster.
-Therefore, it is vital that your personal support network consists of different people than those who are your staff.
+Therefore, it is vital that your personal support network consists of different people in addition to those who are your staff.
 It is also important to discuss your plan with your staff and others who support you.

 Make sure everyone in your support network knows your emergency plans.
 This includes methods of contact, evacuation routes and location of emergency supplies.
 If you use medical equipment, show support network members how to operate it.